pranushak/field-operations/README.md

 # field-operations
 ## Growers app
-this is application about field operations where we can manage growers's field data.here we have planters growers.
+This is application about field operations where we can manage growers's field data.
+Here we have planters growers.